bpmct/thewire-websitecards/README.md

 -   Support for OpenGraph.io API, or self-hosted OpenGraph finder by scottmac.
 -   Support for custom card styling.

+**Note:** This plugin requires the "[The Wire Rich Content](https://elgg.org/plugins/2929050)" plugin.

-Also, I'm super pumped to be creating elgg plugins again!
+I'm super pumped to be creating elgg plugins again!
 Would love to hear your feedback :)

 [View the plugin on the Elgg Community!](https://elgg.org/plugins/2865107)